top of page

 “Bah bah sississi.”
 She opened and closed her fists excitedly, holding them out to Cecilia.

 “Bye-bye, Ira.”
 Cecilia took one of her little fists and planted a kiss on it.
-“Now go back to your mama before you get in trouble.”
+The girl giggled quietly as she turned around to toddle back into the kitchen.
+Cecilia straightened up.

-She followed suit and weaved around the displays in Moses’ tiny shop, passing the gaudy–yet comfortingly familiar–soft drink and snack logos that only served to remind her of a country she feared she would never be able to return to.
-The strung-up newspapers she passed still mentioned nothing of what had transpired not all that far from here less than a week ago, and she began to wonder which world power was behind the damage control efforts.
+She wanted to linger for a moment, but Davy was already halfway down the stairs and seemed to have no intention of waiting.
+She followed suit and descended, arriving on the ground level–Moses’ shop.
+They weaved around the displays, passing the gaudy–yet comfortingly familiar–soft drink and snack logos that only served to remind her of a country she feared she would never be able to return to.
+The strung-up newspapers against the wall still mentioned nothing of the terrible events that had transpired on that lone, cursed hilltop, and Cecilia began to wonder which world power was behind the damage control efforts.

 Whoever was covering it up was doing a hell of a job.

 Davy paused at the entrance of the shop.
-He had shrugged on a leather jacket and held out an old military-style hat and a button-up shirt.
+He had shrugged on a worn leather jacket and held out an old military-style hat and a button-up shirt.

 “Hide your hair.”